stefanospin7/video_converter/README.md

 # Video Converter

-This app currently allows you to convert webm files to mp4 files.
+This app currently allows you to convert webm files to mp4 files in linux.
 This functionality is made possible by ffmpeg, without which the app would not work.
 While I know this can be done via the terminal, I wanted to contribute to the open-source world by providing a graphical app to do it :)

 ## Prerequisites